lpzantony/UPM115/README.md

 ##	Problems we encountered

 We spent a full day mounting the whole robot:
-- Choosing and connecting the frame
+- Choosing and gluing/connecting the frame
 - Choosing and connecting the H bridge
 - Connecting the Arduino, the Servo and the SR04

 Then Antony spent the second day writing the function to control the motors while Antoine was trying to connect his Processing program the the Wi-Fi chip.

 For the very last day, the Wi-Fi had a behavior way too random while send/receiving data and connecting.
 That's why we canceled the Wi-Fi feature of our project.
-We then focused on the ultrasonic following algorithm.
+We then focused on the ultrasonic following algorithm which can be found in the `Follower` directory.

 Here is a pic of the robot with the Wi-Fi module mounted: